mikakallberg/Project-Portfolio-5-DRF/testing.md

 #
 - Images
 #
+## Messages
 - Testing done on imessages:
+   - User need to be logged in to access view
+      - Successfull
+      - Shows 404 page if user is not logged in
    - User can initiate contact with another User
       - Successfull
    - That contact can then be transfered to imessages and connect creating a message to the User(owner) and User(contact), with unique Ids on owner, contact and message